cnr-ibba/IMAGE-InjectTool/README.md

 Please follow your platform documentation:
 [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)

->NOTE: if you want to interact with docker using your user and not root, you need to do the following:
+>NOTE: if you want to interact with docker using your user and not root, you need to do the following (only applies to Linux machines):
 ```bash
 $ sudo groupadd docker
 $ sudo usermod -aG docker <your user>